| Editor's Note:

 stressful.
 Don't forget to communicate as much as possible via

 your web site and e-mail address.
+As for advertising,

 most of our clients piggy back the spa with resort ads which